Credit: @marcostorresf on Instagram

 Photo Credit: Burrville Cider Mill

 They say the best things in life are worth waiting for, and apple cider donut season is one of those things.
-Burrville Cider Mill is only open from Labor Day through mid-November, but when it is, its donuts are literal traffic stoppers.
+Burrville Cider Mill is only open from late August through mid-November, but when it is, its donuts are literal traffic stoppers.
 After you’ve had your fill of donuts, stick around for a self-guided tour of the cider press process (check the Mill’s site for times) and don’t forget your camera—there’s a waterfall view from the Mill’s deck and a hand-carved statue of Johnny Appleseed just waiting for a selfie.
 Watertown

 Don't forget to post photos of your New York adventures on Instagram and Twitter with #iSpyNY and tag us on Facebook!